elisapolystar/zeebe-simple-monitor/README.md

 docker pull ghcr.io/camunda-community-hub/zeebe-simple-monitor:2.4.1
 ```

-* for kafka exporter, ensure active profile is kafka and a Zeebe broker is running with [Kafka exporter](https://github.com/camunda-community-hub/zeebe-kafka-exporter)
+* for kafka exporter, ensure active profile is "kafka" and a Zeebe broker is running with [Kafka exporter](https://github.com/camunda-community-hub/zeebe-kafka-exporter)
 * for hazelcast exporter, ensure that a Zeebe broker is running with a [Hazelcast exporter](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter#install) (>= `1.0.0`)
   * forward the Hazelcast port to the docker container (default: `5701`)
   *  configure the connection to Hazelcast by setting `zeebe.client.worker.hazelcast.connection` (default: `localhost:5701`)